6 Days Machame Route

 Day 9: Fly back home or proceeding with wildlife safari or Zanzibar

-- Twice a day medical health check ups, monitoring with pulse-oximeter and stethoscope.
+- Twice a day medical health check up, monitoring with pulse-oximeter and stethoscope.

-- 2 nights hotel in Moshi one prior the climb and one after the climb (Full board accommodation)
+- 2 nights hotel in Moshi one prior the climb and one after the climb with storage facilities for excess luggage during hikes

 - Orientation meeting in Moshi and gear check as well.